kuwala-io/kuwala/kuwala/pipelines/population-density/README.md

 ---

-## Usage
+## Working with the data

-At the moment you can query the data directly using Cypher on top of Neo4j, or you can process the transformed results in Parquet format.
+At the moment you can query the data directly using SQL on top of Postgres, or you can process the transformed results in Parquet format.
 We are working on a Jupyter notebook environment where you visualize the data directly and use functions to transform the data to your desired aggregation and ultimately send it to your destination.
 You can follow the progress on our [GitHub milestones](https://github.com/kuwala-io/kuwala/milestones) page.